Flashcards

 Putting hashtags (#) for our notes (how to work)

 Typing notes on our R script files is encouraged.
 When we type a note, we must put a hashtag (#) first (we can put # anywhere we want).
-Not putting a hashtag (#) will confuse RStudio.
+Likewise I use "notes" in R script files to communicate with you.

 While line 29 will work, line 27 won’t.
 Here RStudio warns us that there is something wrong.
 Look at the red cross on line 27.
 When there is a red cross on the left side of the line number, there is something wrong with our codes.